Yes, Rush is a little under the weather today, but he will be back for full strength Open Line Friday tomorrow.

 So we have an entirely circular business.

-So we see the president of the Sierra Club, an activist group that depends on maintaining this scare, testifying to Congress uh to demand more EPA regulations.
+So we see the president of the Sierra Club, an activist group that depends on maintaining this scare, testifying to Congress to demand more EPA regulations.

-Uh so it's an entirely circular process.
+So it's an entirely circular process.

 And that's exactly what's happened with climate change.

-That's what's happened with the hockey stick, uh, and that's the process uh that I talk about in in my book, uh a disgrace to the profession, which is uh uh about the uh impact of this kind of uh this this uh cartoon climatology on government policy and the disaster it's been.
+And that's the process that I talk about in my book, A Disgrace to the Profession, which is about the impact of this kind of this cartoon climatology on government policy and the disaster it's been.

 And as we work our way up to Paris, as we see in this piece by John Kerry and Michael Bloomberg, there's going to be even more of that as we move forward.

-I won't ask which of those Sam supports, but Sam, you are live on the Rush Limbaugh show.
+But Sam, you are live on the Rush Limbaugh Show.

 Great to have you with us.